paragoner1/crisis-companion/SOLANA_SOS_COMPREHENSIVE_DEMO.md

 *"Your personal safety network gets notified immediately.
 Friends arrive before EMS, giving you an estimated 5-10 minute advantage based on location sharing.
 Each user invites 2.5 others on average, creating viral growth through community safety."*

 #### **5. SOS Hero Gamification**
-*"Our gamification system transforms users into life-saving heroes.
+*"My gamification system transforms users into life-saving heroes.
 Complete learning modules, perform interventions, expand your network - earn XP, BONK tokens for emergency responses, and SKR tokens for community growth."*

 *"Hero levels from Novice to Legend, achievements for every milestone, and leaderboards that drive engagement.
 This isn't just an app - it's a movement to create a world of heroes."*